cateallen/TradeData_SQL_Queries/README.md

-# SQL_Sample
+#  SQL Data ETL Process/Validating - Country to Country Import/Export Products
-This is a collection of SQL Queries I have written - most are pulling fom larger unstandardized data sets on MSSQL and parsing the data, create new DT, transforming the data (pivoting, removing unwanted characters etc.), so that the data can then be used for analysis
+This is a collection of SQL Queries from a large unstandardized Country to Country Import/Export Dataset that I imported into Microsoft SQL Management Studio, and from there performed the required database transformation, schema development, data table lookups, data validation, and transformation (pivoting, removing unwanted characters, etc.) for it to then be used for a product trade analysis